Suzanne lives in Middlesex, England with her husband, two children, a crazy cocker spaniel and a rather aloof cat.

 Her writing journey began at the age of twelve when she completed her first novel.
 She discovered the fantasy genre in her late teens and has never looked back.
 Giving up work to raise a family gave Suzanne the impetus to take her attempts at novel writing beyond the first draft, and she is lucky enough to have a husband who supports her dream - even if he does occasionally hint that she might think about getting a proper job one day.

-Now an author of four novels including the Silent Sea Chronicles trilogy and a Czech translation of her debut fantasy, Visions of Zarua, Suzanne has also turned her hand to short stories.
-At last count she has 4 books to her name including two feel-good Christmas collections.
+Now an author of four fantasy novels including the Silent Sea Chronicles trilogy and her debut fantasy, Visions of Zarua, Suzanne has also turned her hand to short stories.
+At last count, she has 4 books to her name including two feel-good Christmas collections.

 She loves gardening and has a Hebe (shrub) fetish.
 She enjoys cooking with ingredients from the garden and regularly feeds unsuspecting guests vegetable-based cakes.